Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 The Performance report is where you’ll spend most of your time.
 Set your date range to the last 3 months and compare it to the previous 3 months.
 Look at:

-- Pages tab — your top organic landing pages.
-Cross-reference this with your analytics tool to see engagement after the click.
+3. Pages tab — your top organic landing pages.
+Cross-reference with your analytics tool to see engagement after the click.

 Export this data monthly.
-Search Console only retains 16 months of data, so if you want longer trend analysis, you need to archive it yourself — a simple CSV export or a Google Sheets integration works fine.
+Search Console retains only 16 months of data — if you want longer trend analysis, archive it yourself.
+A CSV export or a Google Sheets integration is enough.

 Using Plausible, Umami, and Fathom for SEO Tracking

-Privacy-friendly analytics platforms like Plausible, Umami, and Fathom don’t track individual users, don’t use cookies, and are fully compliant with GDPR, CCPA, and PECR.
-They still provide the on-site metrics you need for SEO.
-Here’s how to use them effectively.
+Plausible, Umami, and Fathom don’t track individual users, don’t use cookies, and are fully compliant with GDPR, CCPA, and PECR.
+They still give you the on-site metrics you need for SEO.
+Here’s how to use them.

 Tracking Organic Traffic

-All three platforms automatically identify traffic sources.
-When someone arrives from Google, Bing, or DuckDuckGo, your analytics tool categorizes that visit as organic search.
-You can filter your dashboard to show only search traffic and see which pages those visitors land on.
+All three automatically identify traffic sources.
+When someone arrives from Google, Bing, or DuckDuckGo, the tool categorizes that visit as organic search.
+Filter your dashboard to search traffic and you’ll see which pages those visitors land on.

-In Plausible, navigate to your dashboard and click on “Google” under the Sources panel.
-This filters everything — top pages, locations, devices — to show only Google organic traffic.
-Umami offers similar source-based filtering, and Fathom lets you create saved filters for repeat analysis.
+In Plausible, click “Google” under the Sources panel.
+Everything — top pages, locations, devices — filters to Google organic.
+Umami offers the same source-based filtering.
+Fathom lets you save filters for repeat analysis so you’re not rebuilding the view each time.

 Landing Page Performance

 Your analytics tool’s “Top Pages” report, filtered to organic traffic, is your content performance dashboard.
-Look for:
+Three things to look for:

-- Pages with growing organic visits — these are your winners.
-Double down with internal links and content updates.
+• Pages with growing organic visits — these are working.
+Add internal links and schedule updates.

-- Pages with declining organic visits — check Search Console to see if rankings dropped, or if a competitor took your position.
+• Pages with declining organic visits — cross-check Search Console to see if rankings dropped or a competitor moved up.

-- Pages with high traffic but low engagement — your content may not match the search intent.
-Revisit the page and align it with what searchers actually want.
+• Pages with high traffic but low engagement — your content probably doesn’t match what searchers actually wanted.
+Revisit the angle.

 UTM Parameters for Campaign Tracking

-If you’re promoting content through newsletters, social media, or partnerships, UTM parameters let you distinguish between organic and promoted traffic without any user-level tracking.
-Add UTM tags to the URLs you share:
+If you’re promoting content through newsletters, social, or partnerships, UTM parameters separate campaign traffic from organic without any user-level tracking.
+Add them to the URLs you share:

 https://yoursite.com/blog-post/?utm_source=newsletter&utm_medium=email&utm_campaign=march-roundup